THE GREAT COMMISSION

 The disciples were termed “Christians.”

-And when he had found him, he brought him unto Antioch.
-And it came to pass, that a whole year they assembled themselves with the church, and taught much people.
-And the disciples were called Christians first in Antioch.
+And when he had found him, he brought him to Antioch.
+So it was that for a whole year they assembled with the church and taught a great many people.
+And the disciples were first called Christians in Antioch.
 (Acts 11:26)

 Notice the accent on teaching in the verse above.